 Funding through Arts & Humanities Research Council

-Funding was achieved through a grant from the Arts & Humanities Research Council totalling £589,710.
+Funding was achieved through a grant from the Arts & Humanities Research Council totaling £589,710.